krahets/hello-algo/en/docs/chapter_heap/heap.md

     // Less method of sort.Interface
     func (h *intHeap) Less(i, j int) bool {
-        // If you want to implement a min-heap, you would change this to a less-than comparison return (*h)[i].(int) > (*h)[j].(int)
+        // If you want to implement a min heap, you would change this to a less-than comparison return (*h)[i].(int) > (*h)[j].(int)
     }